New York City Landmarks Preservation Commission: Role

 The goal of New York City's landmarks law is to preserve the aesthetically and historically important buildings, structures, and objects that make up the New York City vista.
 The Landmarks Preservation Commission is responsible for deciding which properties should be subject to landmark status and enacting regulations to protect the aesthetic and historic nature of these properties.
 The LPC preserves not only architecturally significant buildings, but the overall historical sense of place of neighborhoods that are designated as historic districts.
 The LPC is responsible for overseeing a range of designated landmarks in all five boroughs ranging from the Fonthill Castle in the North Bronx, built in 1852 for the actor Edwin Forrest, to the 1670s Conference House in Staten Island, where Benjamin Franklin and John Adams attended a conference aimed at ending the Revolutionary War.

 The LPC helps preserve the city's landmark properties by regulating changes to their significant features.
 The role of the LPC has evolved over time, especially with the changing real estate market in New York City.

 Potential landmarks are first nominated to the LPC from citizens, property owners, city government staff, or commissioners or other staff of the LPC.
 Subsequently, the LPC conducts a survey of properties, visiting sites to determine which structures or properties should be researched further.
 The selected properties will then be discussed at public hearings where support or opposition to a proposed landmark designation are recorded.
 According to the Landmarks Preservation Law, a building must be at least thirty years old before the LPC can declare it a landmark.
 Approval of a landmark designation requires six commissioners to vote in favor.
 Approved designations are then sent to the New York City Council, which receives reports from other city agencies including the New York City Planning Commission, and decides whether to confirm, modify, or veto the designation.
 Before 1990, the New York City Board of Estimate held veto power, rather than the City Council.
 After the City Council's final approval, a landmark designation may be overturned if an appeal is filed within 90 days.

+The New York Landmarks Preservation Foundation is a not-for-profit organization, established in 1980 to support the Commission.
+They sponsor plaques, historic district signs, and street signs.